Candidates for Mayor

 Nomination Papers for the Office of Mayor must have a minimum of 250 signatures of voters whose names appear on the Voters List.
 Candidates must use the Voters List provided to confirm that they have acquired the signatures of 250 eligible voters.

 All Nomination Papers will be available for public inspection.
-A list of nominated candidates will be posted in the Council Building and available on this website, commencing on September 15, 2010.
+A list of nominated candidates will be posted in the Council Building and available on this website.

-The Campaign Period is the time during which a registered candidate can, or any person acting on their behalf, can accept contributions or incur campaign expenses.
+The campaign period is the time during which a registered candidate, or any person acting on their behalf, can accept contributions or incur campaign expenses.

 The Campaign Expenses and Contributions Guide outlines the regulations for campaign financing and the requirement to file an audited financial statement.